ot.unbalanced

 • c (array-like (dim_a, dim_b), optional (default = None)) – Reference measure for the regularization.
 If None, then use \(\mathbf{c} = \mathbf{a} \mathbf{b}^T\).

-• reg_div (string, optional) – Divergence used for regularization.
-Can take three values: ‘entropy’ (negative entropy), or ‘kl’ (Kullback-Leibler) or ‘l2’ (half-squared) or a tuple of two calable functions returning the reg term and its derivative.
-Note that the callable functions should be able to handle Numpy arrays and not tesors from the backend
+• reg_div (string or pair of callable functions, optional (default = 'kl')) – Divergence used for regularization.
+Can take three values: ‘entropy’ (negative entropy), or ‘kl’ (Kullback-Leibler) or ‘l2’ (half-squared) or a tuple of two callable functions returning the reg term and its derivative.
+Note that the callable functions should be able to handle Numpy arrays and not tensors from the backend, otherwise functions will be converted to Numpy leading to a computational overhead.

-• regm_div (string, optional) – Divergence to quantify the difference between the marginals.
+• regm_div (string, optional (default = 'kl')) – Divergence to quantify the difference between the marginals.
 Can take three values: ‘kl’ (Kullback-Leibler) or ‘l2’ (half-squared) or ‘tv’ (Total Variation)

 • numItermax (int, optional) – Max number of iterations